jackieluc/lighthouselabs-coding-challenge/README.md

 Write a function called isCurrent() which will take in a coordinate in the form of 'A4' and return a true or a false boolean value depending on whether there is a strong current in that cell or not.
 (Example: isCurrent('E2'); would return true)

+## Challenge 9
+And last, but certainly not least, there are cells with ships in them!
+We need to be able to query any cell in our GRID area and find out if it is occupied by a ship.

+Write a function called isShip() which will take in a coordinate in the form of 'I9' and return a true or a false boolean value depending on whether there is a ship in that cell or not.
+(Example: isShip('B3') would return true)